influxdata/docs-v2/content/v2.0/reference/storage-engine.md

 This way writes that come in while a query is running won’t affect the result.

 The Cache is an in-memory copy of all data points current stored in the WAL.
-The points are organized by the key, which is the measurement, tag set, and unique field.
+Points are organized by the key, which is the measurement, tag set, and unique field.
-Each field is kept as its own time-ordered range.
+Each field is stored in its own time-ordered range.
-The Cache data is not compressed while in memory.
+Data is not compressed in the cache.
 The cache is recreated on restart by re-reading the WAL files on disk back into memory.
 Deletes sent to the Cache will clear out the given key or the specific time range for the given key.